Quantum-Accelerators/quacc/docs/user/wflow_overview.md

 ## Pros and Cons

+If you aren't sure which workflow engine to choose, check out the Pros and Cons lists below.

+Generally, we recommend either Covalent or Parsl, which have nearly identical syntax.
+If you're using an HPC cluster and can SSH into the login node without the need for multi-factor authentication each connection, then try Covalent.
+If automated SSH connections to the login node are not viable, Parsl is likely the best option.
+Jobflow with FireWorks is best-suited if you are working at Lawrence Berkeley National Laboratory where it is already in active use.

 === "Covalent"

     The default suggested workflow management solution is [Covalent](https://github.com/AgnostiqHQ/covalent/) due to its ease of use and helpful dashboard.
-If you are new to workflow management tools or primarily care about computing across distributed resources, this will likely be the best option for you.
+If you are new to workflow management tools or primarily care about computing across distributed resources, this may be a good option to conisder.

     Pros: